Clothes Make the Superman

 - Super Mario RPG: Legend of the Seven Stars had an optional item literally called the "Super Suit" that was attained if you managed to get 100 consecutive Super Jumps on any one enemy (harder than it sounds).
 Only Mario can wear it, but when he does, he becomes almost the very definition of the word "Super".
 All of Mario's offensive and defensive stats are boosted by 50 and his speed is increased by 30.
 No other item boosts stats that high.

 - Samus Aran's suit in Metroid holds all the power-ups she acquires.
 Typical game format involves her losing these abilities at some point early in the game (barring the first two sequels, where her depowering is left unexplained) and spending the rest of the game getting them along with additional powers back.
 Although she does have superhuman strength and athletic abilities without the suit as well and she wouldn't be able to use the suit without her Chozo-enhanced biology, so she's not exactly helpless without it.
+Interestingly this also averts the usual pattern of making female examples of this trope Stripperiffic; the suit's large and heavily armoured enough (seriously, combined with the level of firepower it's capable of it would make some Humongous Mecha jealous) that it hides her gender until she removes it.

 - While the Spartan-IIs from Halo are already superhuman without their MJOLNIR armour, their suits add tremendously to their combat effectiveness by giving them even greater speed, strength, and durability, along with other features such as energy shields.